SpyrosMouselinos/EmbeddingAlignment/README.md

-# EmbeddingAlignment
+# Emb_Exp
-Experiments on Embedding Alignment
+Experiments with Visual and Linguistic Embedding alignment